Jfeldman34/AF3Complex/docs/installation.md

 This step requires `wget` and `zstd` to be installed on your machine.
 On Debian-based systems install them by running `sudo apt install wget zstd`.

-AlphaFold 3 needs multiple genetic (sequence) protein and RNA databases to run:
+AF3Complex needs multiple genetic (sequence) protein and RNA databases to run:

 *   [BFD small](https://bfd.mmseqs.com/)
 *   [MGnify](https://www.ebi.ac.uk/metagenomics/)